vert-x3/vertx-web-site/README.md

 # Vert.x 3.x web-site

+This repository contains the Vert.x 3.x web site.

+This includes both the static site and the documentation.

+The documentation is generated, by pulling in the *-html.zip files created by sub projects (e.g. vertx-core, vertx-lang-js) and unzipping them into the site.

 ## Viewing the web-site during development

 This project comes with a simple web server so you can view the site easily during development.